She would often do things for her husband

 - Nell McLaughlin, mother of Alison Lohman's character in Flicka is the Wyoming horse ranch homemaker with all the domesticity and at least as much guts as the sitcom wives.

-- In Love and Basketball, Monica's mother Camille stays at home and doesn't approve of her daughter's interest in basketball.
-This is a source of conflict for them, because Monica thinks of her mother as an Extreme Doormat and Camille doesn't understand Monica.
+- In Love & Basketball, Monica's mother Camille stays at home and doesn't approve of her daughter's interest in basketball.
+This is a source of conflict for them because Monica thinks of her mother as an Extreme Doormat and Camille doesn't understand Monica.

 - Celie from The Color Purple ends up early on as a housewife of an abusive Mr. Albert, taking care of kids who don't even accept her at first.
 Woobie ensued.

-- Charity Carpenter is a stay at home mom for a total of seven kids while her husband is off fighting evil.
+- Charity Carpenter from The Dresden Files is a stay-at-home mom for a total of seven kids while her husband is off fighting evil.
 However you should never touch her kids.
 When the villains of one book took her oldest she suited up with a near armory in the back of her minivan and invaded the nevernever to get her daughter back.

 - Jill Churchill's Jane Jeffry is a stay-at-home mom who ends up being involved in one mystery after another, much to the chagrin of her cop boyfriend.

 - The Stepford Wives (both the book and the movie) is about aspiring photographer Joanna Eberhart moving to the town of Stepford with her husband and kids and getting freaked out that all the wives are idyllic housewives who only care about cooking and cleaning because they've all been replaced by robot doubles.

 - Ethyne of The Girl Who Drank the Moon is beautiful, charming, well-liked by local law enforcement (so she can defy orders of the Council), a creative crafter around the house, a skilled cook, a productive herbalist, and devoted to her husband Antain.